The-Silver-Kid/Java-Projects/README.md

 Any version of Eclipse should work.

-In the event that it doesn't use Eclipse Luna, Kepler, or Mars.
+In the event that it doesn't use Eclipse Luna or newer.